ChrisHobday/FasterProjectMAppImage/README.md

 1) Make AppImage executable (chmod +x FasterProjectPlus-VERSION.AppImage)
 2) Launch AppImage (./FasterProjectPlus-VERSION.AppImage)

+## Dolphin configuration steps
+1) In Config>Paths add the "ISO Directory" that has the P+ ELF file
+2) In Config>Paths set the "Default ISO" to the brawl ISO file
+3) In Config>Paths set the "SD Card Path" to the P+ SD Card file

+## Launching P+
+1) Doubleclick the P+ ELF file in the main dolphin window

 ##### Note:
 1) You will have to provide Brawl.iso, Project+.elf, sd.raw and optionally icon.png
 2) User configuration files are located at ~/.local/share/ishiiruka, ~/.config/ishiiruka, ~/.cache/ishiiruka and ~/.ishiiruka